chensmgt/OSSinvoice/README.md

 # OSSinvoice
 to create an invoicing system
+# Future use
-# The created invoicing system will be free online with volunteer donation from users.
+The created invoicing system will be free online with volunteer donation from users.